Ecowiser

 Therefore, it is highly important to go cruelty-free.
 In a good vein, brands are forced to reflect on their practices by consumers and organizations such as PETA.
 The scenario is not too dismal as many brands now carry cruelty-free certifications, such as the Leaping Bunny logo.

-Make sure you avoid using the brands mentioned below and instead opt for cruelty-free makeup brands like – 100% Pure, Glossier, Pacifica and e.l.f.
-Cosmetics.
+Make sure you avoid using the brands mentioned below and instead, opt for cruelty-free makeup brands like:

-Top 10 Makeup Companies that Test on Animals in 2022
+10 Makeup Companies That Still Test on Animals in 2023

 There are many beauty brands that still test on animals and are not cruelty-free.
 Brands that test on animals used to be cruelty-free initially.
 However, in order to sell in foreign markets, these companies have taken a seemingly unethical route to things.
 If you still believe that these names are blameless, they aren’t, at least not spotlessly so.

 L’Oreal has a famously deceptive FAQ on animal testing.
 “L’Oréal no longer tests any of its products or ingredients on animals, anywhere in the globe,” They do, however, market their products in China, where animal testing for foreign cosmetics is required.
 The brand had a bitter face-off with PETA as well in 2013.
 We have conducted an extensive fact-check and more about L’Oreal’s credentials in this post, here.
-While we were not a big fan of the company because of this reason, we must give it some credit to the brand for pioneering alternatives to animal testing.
+While we aren’t particularly fond of the company for that reason, we must acknowledge the brand for its pioneering efforts in alternatives to animal testing.

-Benefit is another company believed to be cruelty-free, but it is not.
+The benefit is another company believed to be cruelty-free, but it is not.
 Like L’Oreal, Benefit states that it does not conduct animal testing.
 However, this claim alone does not make it a cruelty-free brand.
-Benefit has admitted to paying third parties to perform tests on animal for their products sold in China.
+Benefit has admitted to paying third parties to perform tests on animals for their products sold in China.
 We would say the brand is not beneficial at all, and you know why.
-But, you can always write to the team and sign petitions for it to go cruelty-free.
+However, you can always reach out to the team and sign petitions urging them to adopt cruelty-free practices.

 Maybelline follows the same policy as its parent company, L’Oreal.
 The brand’s animal testing policy states that it doesn’t test final products or ingredients on animals.
 Furthermore, no third parties test on their behalf unless compelled by law.
 However, their suppliers aren’t included in this policy.
 This creates a bubble, where the details about the company’s real operations are still not clear to the consumers.